 “To Have a Friend, You Must Be a Friend”

 I have just finished the book entitled, “The Life Council, 10 Friends Every Woman Needs”, by Laura Tremaine, and it's a good starting point for thinking about the types of friends that we've needed along the way.
-Some say that we are a collection of our experiences, but I would also add that we are a collection of those who touch our lives when we've needed community the most.
+Some say that we are a collection of our experiences, but I would also add that we are a collection of those who have touched our lives when we've needed community the most and those we’ve cared for during life’s celebrations and tragedies.

 Next Tremaine notes a “Battle Buddy” type of friend.
 These are friends that may be going through the same walk of life as you find yourself traversing through.
-My battle buddies know what it is like to be aging, parent teens and have aging parents.
+My battle buddies know what it is like to be aging, parent teens, and to have lost a parent.
 In short, they get “it”, therefore, they get you.
-When others may try to understand, these Battle Buddies already know the ups and downs of your age and experience and may give you a list of “what has and hasn’t worked”, even if it’s not solicited- which is fine by me.
+While others may try to understand, these Battle Buddies already know the ups and downs of your age and experience and may give you a list of “what has and hasn’t worked”, even if it’s not solicited- which is fine by me.

 Tremaine doesn’t write about the category of family as being friends.
 I would argue that if you have siblings, cousins, aunts, uncles, parents, children, partners that you enjoy sharing life with- they absolutely count as friends too.
-So often we are better friends to those outside our families and limit our own creativity, time and generosity to those right in front of us.
+So often we are better friends to those outside our families and limit our own creativity, time and generosity to those we call family.

 Below is a list of 7 things that I am pondering about with regard to Friendships.